Bobby Crichton: They're servants. They get paid. You don't own them.

 - Large Chinese electronics manufacturer Foxconn, which produces a lot of various gadgets for big name brands, including all Apple products, traditionally employs manual labour on its assembly plants, specifically because putting a lot of former Chinese peasants, orphans and abandoned little girls into a sweatshop and running them till they drop is much, much cheaper than investing into a First World Japanese-style automated assembly line.
 This also means that Chinese "Gross Domestic Product = economic development" is actually a misunderstanding: GDP is only the average value of the products that go out of the country (e.g. Apple products and cheap toys), while real economic development is more accurately measured through Per Capita Income (as in, the actual profits for the average prole), and guess what, said Chinese peasants and little girls have almost the same minimum wage PCI as third world countries, while the GDP profits goes to executives at Foxconn and then Apple.

 - Sailing.
 No matter the size of the boat, anything from hauling the sails to changing the tack is done manually.
-That because yachts are usually cramped boats with little space for extra machinery, and because technology has a tendency to fail when least expected.
-Besides that, crewmembers are easily moveable ballast where extra weight is needed.
+That's because yachts are usually cramped boats with little space for extra machinery, and because technology has a tendency to fail when least expected.
+Besides that, crew members are easily movable ballast where extra weight is needed.
 Back when steam had only started to make inroads, huge crews that sailing ships had were their second main disadvantage after their reliance on the weather.
-Steamboat might've needed a place for coal and thus carry less cargo, but it could be manned by twenty sailors instead of more than hundred like a sailboat of same size.
+Steamboats might've needed a place for coal and thus carry less cargo, but they could be manned by twenty sailors instead of more than hundred like a sailboat of same size.
 So the mechanical winches were installed, sail plans simplified, emergency engines mounted, and last cargo-carrying sail ships actually had remarkably small crews, not much larger than steamships, with sailors almost never going aloft.
-But then is was discovered that sailing makes an excellent practice even for steamship sailors.
-And so the tall ships were born — a mobile classes of various marine schools, which are intentionally built in the old-fashioned way to teach the cadets what the sea really is.
+But then it was discovered that sailing makes an excellent practice even for steamship sailors.
+And so the tall ships were born a mobile classes of various marine schools, which are intentionally built in the old-fashioned way to teach the cadets what the sea really is.
 There are several unconventional and very high performance designs that use sail-by-wire or computer controlled sail trimming... the Walker Wingsail design is nearly 20 years old and the Vestas Sailrocket is a later design capable of 65 knots under sail power.
 There's still no substitute for something that can be repaired and driven by hand though, given that you don't want your motors to seize up or your electronics when you're several days or weeks sail away from land...